Direnv

 The direnv extension provides a method of automatically executing shell

-into a directory.
+code from a .envrc file when you cd into a directory.
 It allows

 accomplishing numerous things, most notably setting up a shell environment in